Midoirl/Capacitive-Touch-Sensor-Using-LM358-Comparator/README.md

 ## Future improvements

-Add a Schmitt trigger stage to make the threshold cleaner.
-Build a PCB version for a more compact and stable design.
+1) Add a Schmitt trigger stage to make the threshold cleaner
+2) Build a PCB version for a more compact and stable design.

 ## Actual circuit build
 This is the final working implementation of the touch sensor on a breadboard.